Peace, one and all…

 This hadith underlines the critical importance of intention (or niyyah in Arabic).
 All deeds are thus judged by their underlying motivations and not their surface appearance.

 Given this, I feel it is therefore important for me to clarify my intentions here.
-Essentially, my purpose here (at least as far as I am consciously aware) is to share the teachings of Islam, and my own thoughts and opinions, with the wider world, for the sake of God alone.
+Essentially, my conscious purpose here is to share the teachings of Islam, and my own thoughts and opinions, with the wider world, for the sake of God alone.

 The Prophet (God’s peace and blessings be upon him) also made the following remark: